Best iPhone 7 Cases

 The polycarbonate is smooth, but the rubber grips on the outside ensure that you won't drop your iPhone 7.
 The case fits very well, and all the cutouts are precise.
 The buttons are covered, but tactile response is great, and the rubber grip design is eye-catching and placed perfectly.

-Comes in five color combinations (the blue and gray are the coolest!).
+Comes in five color combinations (the blue and gray are the coolest!) and costs about $35.

 What do you use?